RobJacobson/ws-dottie/docs/apis/wsdot-border-crossings.md

 | `getBorderCrossings` | None | `getBorderCrossings()` | Get all border crossing wait times |
 | `getBorderCrossing` | `{ borderCrossingId: number }` | `getBorderCrossing({ borderCrossingId: 123 })` | Get specific border crossing by ID |

+### Returns

+See Data Types below.
+Functions return arrays of `BorderCrossingData` or a single `BorderCrossingData` when querying by ID.

 ### Common Use Cases

 ```typescript